kleczkowski/kleczkowski.github.io/_posts/conway-aol-with-comonads/2021-04-29-conway-aol-with-comonads.markdown

 ## Game of Life v. `Store`

 Game of Life, first of all, is a cellular automata.
-It has an infinite discrete plain filled with two kind of cells --- dead or alive.
+It has an infinite discrete plane filled with two kind of cells --- dead or alive.
 Each cell in each step is transformed by provided rules, and these rules are:
 * if current cell is dead and has three alive neighbours, then cell becomes alive;
 * if current cell is alive and has two or three alive neighbours, then cell still is alive;